Overview

-Below you will find the best hikes in Biscayne National Park!
-Located right next to Miami, more than 95% of Biscayne is water and as such there are only a handful of ‘hiking’ trails that visitors can take.
+Located right next to Miami, more than 95% of Biscayne National Park is water and as such there are only a handful of ‘hiking’ trails that visitors can take.
 Most visitors spend their time here on boat tours, fishing, scuba diving or snorkeling, and paddling.
-There is a 7-mile long trail on Elliott Key called the ‘Spite Highway’ but the scenery remains the same throughout.
+There is a 6-mile long trail on Elliott Key called the ‘Spite Highway’ but the scenery remains the same throughout.
 The Jetty Trail below is the most scenic and a good way to spend 30 minutes to an hour while you are waiting for a boat tour to begin.
-Official Website.
+If your are interested in adding any non-water activities to your trip, the best hikes in Biscayne National Park are described below.

 State | Florida |